andrewxrojas/AR_four-card-feature-section-master/README.md

 ### What I learned

 I learned how to use grid systems for complex layouts.
-After this challenge, I can easily visualize container placement on grids
+After this challenge, I can easily visualize container placement on grids which will make it easier for future projects.

 ### Continued development